Andres2626/CHB-Bootloader/docs/installing.rst

 Installing CHB
 ==============

-Currently, CHB only supports floppy images (TODO: implement this)
+Currently, CHB only supports floppy disk images but can support HDDs, but note that the only available file system is FAT12.
+(TODO: implement this)

 Creating empty floppy image
 ---------------------------